tttor/ctrl-foundation/method/policy-based/actor-critic/acktr_wu_2017.md

 * Kronecker-factored approximate curvature (K-FAC) [16]
   * uses a Kronecker-factored approximation to the Fisher matrix to perform efficient approximate natural gradient updates.
   * each update is comparable in cost to an SGD update, and
-  * it keeps a running average of curvature information, allowing it to use small batches.
+  * keeps a running average of curvature information, allowing it to use small batches.
 * TRPO avoids explicitly storing and inverting the Fisher matrix by using Fisher-vector products [21].
   * To avoid repeated computation of Fisher-vector products,
     * Wang et al. [28] solve the **constrained optimization** problem with a linear approximation of